-Winner of the third annual Henrietta Lacks Memorial Award 2013
+Winner of the fourth annual Henrietta Lacks Memorial Award 2014

 Safe Streets is a community mobilization and outreach program designed to combat shootings and homicides.
 Safe Streets Baltimore uses a unique, interdisciplinary, public health approach to violence prevention.
 We maintain that violence is a learned behavior that can be prevented using disease control methods.
 Using proven public health techniques, the model aims to prevent violence through a three-prong approach;